Things to Do near Our Inn in Charlottesville VA

 The Live Arts Theater is located on Water Street, just one block from the Historic Downtown Mall.
 It produces an eclectic mix of live performances, featuring mostly local non-professional actors and actresses.
 Productions have included “Sweeney Todd,” and “A Little Night Music,” by Stephen Sondheim, and “Lysistrata,” by Aristophanes.

-If there is interest from guests, The Inn at Monticello will plan a special getaway package that will include tickets to an Ashlawn Festival performance and pre-show dinner at a nearby restaurant.
+If there is interest from guests, The Inn at Monticello will plan a special getaway package that will include tickets to a Charlottesville Opera performance and pre-show dinner at a nearby restaurant.
 Check with us for more information!

 The John Paul Jones Arena at the University of Virginia